Collecting Employer Information in Volunteer Registrations

 Common Challenges and Solutions for Collecting Employer Information

 If you don’t currently have a strategy for collecting employer information in volunteer registrations, don’t fret.
-Many organizations face challenges when it comes to gathering this information, but we’ve got the solutions ready for you.
+Many organizations face challenges when gathering this information, but we have the solutions ready for you.

 Challenge: Not collecting the information at all.